frakkerman/colboost/README.md

 # colboost: LP-Based Boosting with Column Generation

 **colboost** is a Python library for training ensemble classifiers using linear programming (LP) based boosting methods such as LPBoost.
-Each iteration fits a weak learner and solves an LP to determine optimal ensemble weights.
+Each iteration fits a weak learner and solves a mathematical program to determine optimal ensemble weights.
 The implementation is compatible with scikit-learn and supports any scikit-learn-compatible base learner.
+Currently, the library only supports binary classification.

 ## Installation